What Are Bounty Hunters Legally Allowed To Do?

 - Documentation that the person you are apprehending is the principal on the bond

 Once they provide this information to their local law enforcement agency, they may apprehend the fugitive and if they desire, law enforcement can go with them when apprehending defendants.

-However, in most cases and states, the bounty hunter won’t be allowed entry into the fugitive’s property without official warrant.
+However, in most cases and states, the bounty hunter won’t be allowed entry into the fugitive’s property without an official warrant.
 When done otherwise, the bounty hunter can be charged with trespassing.